 What to look for when you buy a Puppy

-Due to the current situation with Coronavirus, lockdown and people being furloughed from work, there has been a massive increase for puppies.
+Due to the current situation with Covid, lockdown and people being furloughed from work, there has been a massive increase for puppies.
 Sales have gone through the roof and prices are getting higher.
 Dogs are seen as a commodity, making some people a lot of money.
 I have seen French Bull Dogs advertised for up to £5,000.
 Although it might seem quite an easy thing to do, buying a puppy can be a bit of a mine field.
 Below are some things to bear in mind if you are thinking of becoming the proud owner of a puppy.

 I would say firstly, consider if a puppy is the best thing for your family, or would you be better rehoming a dog who has been abandoned or who’s owner can no longer care for it.
 There are plenty of Rescue Centres in the UK who are desperately trying to find homes for dogs and puppies.

 If it’s a specific type of puppy you are looking for then the first thing you need to do is to research the breed, what sort of dog will suit the family.
 Dogs have been domesticated for thousands of years in a number of different roles, such as herders, guarding, ratting, retrieving, scent trackers and hunting, so you need to be aware of their natural instincts and how they will fit your lifestyle.
 For example, some dogs require more exercise than others, some are not keen on being left of their own, some enjoy following a scent.